 - 2) Deposit $1,000 or more in new money into your new checking account within 10 business days of account opening; and

 - 3) Maintain at least $1,000 balance for 60 days from the date of deposit.
 The new money cannot be funds held by Chase or its affiliates.

-- 4) Complete 5 qualifying transactions within 60 days — debit card purchases, checks paid, Chase QuickDepositSM, ACH (Credits and Debits), wires (Credits and Debits).
+- 4) Complete 5 qualifying transactions within 60 days — debit card purchases, checks paid, Chase QuickDepositSM, ACH (Credits), wires (Credits).
 After you have completed all the above checking requirements, we’ll deposit the bonus in your new account within 10 business days.

-- You can only receive one new business checking account opening related bonus per calendar year and only one bonus per account.
+- You can receive only one new business checking account opening related bonus every two years from the last enrollment date and only one bonus per account

 - Checking offer is not available to existing Chase business checking clients, local, state or federal Government entities or agencies, Not for Profit organizations, Political Action Committees, or those with fiduciary accounts, campaign accounts, or whose accounts have been closed within 90 days or closed with a negative balance.